Golmaal Again: Plot

-Upon reaching Ooty, the two groups start fighting each other out of anger.
-Madhav, Lucky, and Laxman 2 try to scare Gopal into leaving the house, but Gopal gets possessed by the same ghost and beats Lucky and Laxman 2 badly.
-Later, Vasu assigns Madhav, Lucky and Laxman 2 to burn down the house, but Lucky also gets possessed by the ghost and also starts talking in Nana Patekar's voice, which scares the group.
-The two groups then decide to leave, but Anna and Damini convince them to stay for the birthday celebration, and the group makes amends.
-The four find that Gopal has fallen in love with Damini and force him to confess his feelings.
-While Damini and Gopal are talking to each other sitting outside, Pappi arrives and shows the photographs he took from yesterday's birthday celebration.
-However, the group realises that Damini cannot be seen in those photographs and Pappi says that he cannot see any girl sitting beside Gopal.
-They realize that the girl wasn't Damini, she was the ghost haunting them.
-The boys get terrified and try to escape the house along with Pappi, Babli Bhai and Vasooli Bhai.
-Anna arrives and stops them and explains to them that the ghost is none other than Khushi.
+Upon reaching Ooty, the two groups fight.
+Madhav, Lucky, and Laxman 2 try to scare Gopal into leaving the house, but Gopal gets possessed by the same ghost and beats up Lucky and Laxman 2.
+Later, Vasu assigns Madhav, Lucky and Laxman 2 to burn down the house, but Lucky also gets possessed and starts talking in Nana Patekar's voice, scaring the group.
+The two groups decide to leave, but Anna and Damini convince them to stay for the birthday celebration, and the group reconciles.
+While Damini and Gopal talk outside, Pappi arrives and shows the photographs he took from the celebration. but Damini cannot be seen in the photographs and Pappi says that he cannot see anyone sitting beside Gopal.
+They realize that Damini is the ghost.
+The boys try to run along with Pappi, Babli Bhai and Vasooli Bhai.
+Anna stops them and explains that the ghost is Khushi.

-A flashback narrated by Khushi explains that she was adopted by Col Chauhan and his wife.
-Her boyfriend, Nikhil Surana, a young businessman and Jamnadas' nephew, who is working with Vasu, had plans to obtain and demolish the orphanage in order to build an amusement park on the property.
-When Jamnadas found their layout he disagreed and threatened to change his will and give the money to Pappi instead, the two fought causing Nikhil to kill him in rage.
-Upon confronting him and threatening to go to the police, Khushi was strangled to death by Nikhil.
-With the help of Vasu and his henchmen, he managed to lie that their killings were accidents.
-However, Khushi's spirit came to Anna for help, who was surprised that the boys could see Khushi and eventually brought them to the house to help get justice for Khushi and save the orphanage.
+A flashback narrated by Khushi explains that she was adopted by Chauhan and his wife.
+Her boyfriend, Nikhil Surana, Jamnadas' nephew, who is working with Vasu, had plans to obtain and demolish the orphanage to build an amusement park.
+When Jamnadas found out, he disagreed and threatened to change his will and give his money to Pappi instead.
+The two fought, causing Nikhil to kill him in rage.
+Upon confronting him and threatening to tell the police, Khushi was strangled to death by Nikhil.
+With the help of Vasu, he managed to stage their deaths as accidents.
+However, Khushi's spirit came to Anna for help, who was surprised that the boys could see Khushi and eventually brought them to the house to help get justice and save the orphanage.

-Back to the present, Gopal thrashes the goons sent by Vasu while the rest of the boys, who wanted to stay away from the matter, get emotionally convinced to stay.
-They convince Gopal to stop chasing the goons and later almost manage to scare Vasu into confessing the truth, but Nikhil arrives before they can and reveals that there is no evidence to prove him guilty.
+Back to the present, Gopal fights Vasu's thugs while the rest of the boys, who wanted to stay away from the matter, are convinced to stay.
+They convince Gopal to stop chasing the thugs and almost manage to scare Vasu into a confession, but Nikhil arrives before they can and reveals that there is no evidence to prove him guilty.
 This leads to a fight, during which Khushi attacks and nearly kills Nikhil but is calmed down by Anna, and Vasu convinces Nikhil to confess.
 With the orphanage saved, Khushi's spirit bids goodbye to the boys and Anna and departs to heaven.